Religion in Honduras: Main religious groups

-Christians
+Christianity

-Catholics
+Catholicism

 Inside our lady of Suyapa basilica.

 The first presecence of Roman Catholicism in Honduras dates from 1502, when the first arrival of Spanish explorers set foot and celebrated the first Catholic mass in continental soil.
 During the Spanish colonization thousands of indigenous peoples adopted the Catholic faith through the efforts of the missionaries.
 The adoption of the Catholic faith by the native population caused a syncretism between the tradition of the Roman rite and elements of the local native cultures.
 Today, the Catholic Church in Honduras is made up of eleven dioceses, namely: Tegucigalpa, Comayagua, Choluteca, Olancho, Yoro, San Pedro Sula, Trujillo, La Ceiba, Gracias, Danlí and Copán, which are part of the Conference Episcopal of Honduras.

 In some regions of the country, such as the central-western area of the country, processions are held, especially during Good Thursday and Good Friday.
 Through these, Hondurans remember the sacrifice of Jesus Christ for humanity.
 Today, the Catholic are an important part of the native ethnic groups retain their original religion.

-Protestant Christians
+Protestantism

 Protestant church in Roatán in 1960.

 The Evangelical Church of Honduras, for its part, in the 20th century reached extraordinary numbers, so much so that there was concern on the part of the Catholic authorities.
-In the year 2000, 23% of the country's population were considered Protestant Christians; today, the latest data from the Government's Directorate of Census and Statistics establishes that evangelical Christianity amounted to 43% of the population of 9, 368,926 inhabitants, another curious fact is that the largest number of Churches are not affiliated with any of the large organizations with legal personality, such as the Evangelical Confraternity of Honduras (CEH) which brings together around 22,000 churches.
+In the year 2000, 23% of the country's population were considered Protestant Christians; today, the latest data from the Government's Directorate of Census and Statistics establishes that evangelical Christianity amounted to 43% of the population of 9,368,926 inhabitants, another curious fact is that the largest number of Churches are not affiliated with any of the large organizations with legal personality, such as the Evangelical Confraternity of Honduras (CEH) which brings together around 22,000 churches.